syncfusion-content/winui-docs/winui/AutoComplete/Searching-Filtering.md

 The [AutoComplete](https://help.syncfusion.com/cr/winui/Syncfusion.UI.Xaml.Editors.SfAutoComplete.html) control provides rich text searching and filtering functionality.

-## Search based on member path
+## Searching based on TextMemberPath

-The `TextMemberPath` and `DisplayMemberPath` properties of `AutoComplete` control specifies the property path, by which the searching must be done when a custom data is bound to the `ItemsSource` property.
+Searching will be performed based on the `TextMemberPath` property while entering the text into the selection box.
+If `TextMemberPath` is set to `null` or `string.Empty`, searching will be disabled.

+[DisplayMemberPath](https://help.syncfusion.com/cr/winui/Syncfusion.UI.Xaml.Editors.SfDropDownListBase.html#Syncfusion_UI_Xaml_Editors_SfDropDownListBase_DisplayMemberPath) - Specifies the property path whose value is displayed as text in the drop-down.
+The default value is `string.Empty`.

 [TextMemberPath](https://help.syncfusion.com/cr/winui/Syncfusion.UI.Xaml.Editors.SfDropDownListBase.html#Syncfusion_UI_Xaml_Editors_SfDropDownListBase_TextMemberPath) - Specifies the property path whose value is used to perform searching based on user input.
 The default value is `string.Empty`.

-[DisplayMemberPath](https://help.syncfusion.com/cr/winui/Syncfusion.UI.Xaml.Editors.SfDropDownListBase.html#Syncfusion_UI_Xaml_Editors_SfDropDownListBase_DisplayMemberPath) - Specifies the property path whose value is displayed as text in the drop-down.
-The default value is `string.Empty`.
+When `TextMemberPath` is `string.Empty`, searching will be disabled for the collection item that holds two or more properties in it.

-N> `TextMemberPath` and `DisplayMemberPath` will be effective for the collection item that holds two or more properties in it.
+N> `DisplayMemberPath` and `TextMemberPath` will be effective for the collection item that holds two or more properties in it.

-### Searching based on TextMemberPath

-Searching will be performed based on the `TextMemberPath` property while entering the text into the selection box.
-If `TextMemberPath` is set to `null`, searching will be disabled.

-N> When `TextMemberPath` is `null`, searching will be performed based on `DisplayMemberPath`.
-When both the properties have a `null` value, searching will be disabled.

 {% tabs %}
 {% highlight c# %}